 What If I’m Retiring Soon?

 Of course, some people might feel a bigger impact from current market conditions and a lower 401(k) balance than others.
-If you’re near the beginning of retirement, for example, you might want to make some adjustments to your financial plan.
+If you’re near the beginning of retirement, for example, you might want to adjust your financial plan.

 “Losses near the beginning of retirement can be problematic,” says Pritchard.
 “As you start selling holdings to take withdrawals, each sale takes a bigger bite out of your nest egg than it would have before markets fell.”